krahets/hello-algo/en/docs/chapter_tree/binary_tree.md

 !!! tip

-    Please note that we typically define "height" and "depth" as "the number of edges traversed," but some problems or textbooks may define them as "the number of nodes traversed."
+    Please note that we typically define "height" and "depth" as "the number of edges traversed", but some problems or textbooks may define them as "the number of nodes traversed".
 In such cases, both height and depth need to be incremented by 1.

 ## Basic operations of binary trees

 ### Initializing a binary tree

-Similar to a linked list, begin by initialize nodes first, then construct references (pointers).
+Similar to a linked list, begin by initialize nodes, then construct references (pointers).

 === "Python"